-A trust might be considered irrevocable if its assets are held in the name of the trust itself rather than in the grantor's name--if, for example, real estate is titled in the name of the "John Smith Trust Fund," or if cash is kept in a bank account named after the trust.
+A trust might be considered irrevocable if its assets are held in the name of the trust itself.
+For example, the trust may be irrevocable if real estate is titled in the name of the "John Smith Trust Fund" or if cash is kept in a bank account bearing the name of the trust.

-Form 1041 reports trust income, deductions and capital gains and losses.
-Form 1041 must also report the amount of any employment taxes that were deducted from the pay of any household employees employed by the trust.
-The filing deadline is April 15 or the next business day thereafter, although the trust may receive an automatic five-month filing extension by filing Form 7004.
+Form 1041 reports trust income, deductions, capital gains and capital losses.
+It must also report the amount of any employment taxes that were deducted from the pay of household employees employed by the trust.
+The filing deadline is April 15 or the next business day thereafter, although the trust may receive an automatic six-month filing extension by filing Form 7004.

 Schedule K-1 and Distributions